 How is school information communicated?

 Folders which contain your child’s work and important notices are sent home every Friday or the last day of your child’s week.
 We use email to provide timely updates as well as the school’s monthly Email Newsletter.
-Our website’s Home page lists important upcoming events.
-You can also check the bulletin board across from the Reception area, as well as the Classroom bulletin boards for information.
+Each classroom sends a weekly newsletter with class specific information

 When is an appropriate time to talk to my child’s teachers?

 You may email your child’s teacher at any time.
 If you need to speak to your child’s teacher, you may leave a message at the front desk and you will receive a return call within 24 hours.
 Please refrain from having lengthy conversations in car line.
 Parent/Teacher Conferences are scheduled twice yearly (three times for new students).

 How do I make an appointment to see one of the Administrative or Accounting staff?